jnozzi/cocoadev.com/SiteContent/General/WebViewSubviews.markdown

 I know the answer might be quite simple, but I can't seem to be able to figure it out...
-I have a [[WebView]] in which I load a web page with 2 fields and a button.
+I have a General/WebView in which I load a web page with 2 fields and a button.
 My question is if there is any way to access directly those fields to create something like a Autofill for the login & password...

 Thanks for all replies.